neclimdul/marketo-rest/docs/Lead/Api/BulkImportLeadsApi.md

     // This is optional, `GuzzleHttp\Client` will be used as default. new GuzzleHttp\Client()
 );
-$format = "format_example"; // string | Import file format.
+$format = 'format_example'; // string | Import file format.
 $file = "/path/to/file.txt"; // \SplFileObject | File containing the data records to import.
-$lookup_field = "lookup_field_example"; // string | Field to use for deduplication.
+$lookup_field = 'lookup_field_example'; // string | Field to use for deduplication.
 Custom fields (string, email, integer), and the following field types are supported: id, cookies, email, twitterId, facebookId, linkedInId, sfdcAccountId, sfdcContactId, sfdcLeadId, sfdcLeadOwnerId, sfdcOpptyId.
 Default is email.<br>Note: You can use id for update only operations.
-$partition_name = "partition_name_example"; // string | Name of the lead partition to import to.
+$partition_name = 'partition_name_example'; // string | Name of the lead partition to import to.
 $list_id = 56; // int | Id of the static list to import into.

 try {